vivarium-collective/tumor-tcell/README.md

 ### Composites

-Composites are integrated models with multiple initialized processes, and whose inter-connections are specified by a topology.
+[Vivarium Composites](https://vivarium-core.readthedocs.io/en/latest/guides/composites.html) are integrated models with multiple initialized processes, and whose inter-connections are specified by a topology.
 The T-cell and Tumor *processes* shown individually above are here combined with additional processes to create T-cell and Tumor *agents*.
 These include a division process, which waits for the division flag and then carries out division; a death process, which waits for a death flag and then removes the agent; and a local field,